Meteora (album): Writing and recording

 the intro for "Somewhere I Belong".
-Bennington recorded guitar notes for it, but found it too folk rock sounding.
-However, Shinoda and Joe Hahn reworked it, adding effects to it, and then played it backwards, molding it into something the band was happy with.
+Lead singer Chester Bennington recorded guitar notes for it, but found it too folk rock sounding.
+However, bandmates Mike Shinoda and Joe Hahn reworked it, adding effects to it, and then played it backwards, molding it into something the band was happy with.
 As explained by Shinoda: "Since I reversed it, it was playing 4-3-2-1.
 The chord progression was reversed.
 Then I cut it into four pieces, and I played it 1-2-3-4.
 And that's why it has that sweeping sound."

-Prior to releasing a second album, the band instead chose to release a remix album, Reanimation, in 2002, produced by band member Mike Shinoda.
-The experience lead the band to want to co-produce their second album, while still working with Gilmore, hoping to expand on the sound of Hybrid Theory with more experimental ideas.
+Prior to releasing a second album, the band instead chose to release a remix album, Reanimation, in 2002, produced by Shinoda.
+The experience led the band to want to co-produce their second album, while still working with Gilmore, hoping to expand on the sound of Hybrid Theory with more experimental ideas.
 In early 2002, after the touring, the writing continued in Mike's home studio, pre-production of the album began there.
 The band worked in pairs during the writing process, whereas Shinoda was always involved in all the songs.
 The recording of the songs mainly used Pro Tools, whereas the band used the traditional method of writing, in main studio.
 In June, pre-production terminated and the band headed for main production.
 The band finalized Don Gilmore as their producer.
 When Reanimation was released, the band had started to write the main content.
-Rob Bourdon spent eight hours a day in the studio for the recording of the album.
+Drummer Rob Bourdon spent eight hours a day in the studio for the recording of the album.
 By August, the band entered NRG Studios as Bennington also began writing songs with the band.